 This programme will open your doors to the coaching world, and give you a diverse yet solid education in the principles, competencies, implementation and practice of coaching.
 It gives you the 60 hours of coach training required to become a qualified coach and a Member of the International Coach Federation.

 For more information on the course and its different locations please click the relevant button below.
-If you have any questions regarding any of the courses or you wish to check availability of a course please do contact us.
+If you have any questions regarding any of the courses or you wish to check the availability of a course please do contact us.

 There are some strong goals underpinning the achievement of the main objective: